New EV chargers now available near low-income housing units in Fresno

 FRESNO, Calif.
-(KSEE/KGPE) — State and local agencies say they are hoping to improve air quality in Fresno Thursday by opening new electric vehicle charging stations.
+(KGPE) — State and local agencies say they are hoping to improve air quality in Fresno Thursday by opening new electric vehicle charging stations.

 The 31 “level two” chargers and eight fast chargers have been deployed near 5 affordable housing sites deemed disadvantaged by the California Air Resources Board.